infinyon/fluvio/DEVELOPER.md

 For ubuntu:

 See https://apt.llvm.org for installing LLVM.
+LLVM up to 16 is confirmed to work.

 ```bash
 $ ./actions/zig-install.sh